MonkeyBars3k/ReaScripts/README.md

 - You can use the **empty container** "grc" to create silence at the start and end of the glued wav.
 - Uses item notes/names to keep track of which container item items belong in.
 If you see "gr:1" or "grc:1", **don't delete it from the item's name**, as the code depends on that name to find it!
 You can add text to notes/names AFTER – e.g. "gr:1 - My extra text"
 - To create **MIDI container items**, the script uses "Apply track FX as new take" on each item to get a (silent) wav audio take.
 When you Unglue (Reversible), the wav take is removed and just the original MIDI take is restored to active.
 - When using copies of Glue (Reversible) container items, you can't make a copy of itself inside itself, as that would cause an infinite recursion.
+- Uses selection set slot 10 at times to save and recall selected items.

 ### History